Massachusetts Institute of Technology: Companies and entrepreneurship

-Traditions and student activities
+Student life

+ROTC students celebrate Veterans Day at MIT in 2019.

 The faculty and student body place a high value on meritocracy and on technical proficiency.
-MIT has never awarded an honorary degree, nor does it award athletic scholarships, ad eundem degrees, or Latin honors upon graduation.
+MIT has never awarded an honorary degree, nor does it award athletic scholarships, or Latin honors upon graduation.
 However, MIT has twice awarded honorary professorships: to Winston Churchill in 1949 and Salman Rushdie in 1993.

 Many upperclass students and alumni wear a large, heavy, distinctive class ring known as the "Brass Rat".
 Originally created in 1929, the ring's official name is the "Standard Technology Ring".
 The undergraduate ring design (a separate graduate student version exists as well) varies slightly from year to year to reflect the unique character of the MIT experience for that class, but always features a three-piece design, with the MIT seal and the class year each appearing on a separate face, flanking a large rectangular bezel bearing an image of a beaver.
 The initialism IHTFP, representing the informal school motto "I Hate This Fucking Place" and jocularly euphemized as "I Have Truly Found Paradise", "Institute Has The Finest Professors", "Institute of Hacks, TomFoolery and Pranks", "It's Hard to Fondle Penguins", and other variations, has occasionally been featured on the ring given its historical prominence in student culture.